High-precision measurement of the W boson mass with the CMS experiment: Measurement of the Z and W boson masses

-The results of the \ptmumu fit are not an input to the \wlike \mz measurement.
+The results of the \ptmumu fit are not an input to the \wlike \mz or \mw measurements.
 Rather, we independently determine values for the nuisance parameters describing the \ptz modeling from the \wlike \mz measurement and verify that they are consistent with those from the direct fit to \ptmumu.
-Figure~\ref{fig:ptll_gen_postfit} shows the generator-level \ptz distribution, adjusted by the nuisance parameter values and uncertainties obtained from the two independent maximum likelihood fits.
-The result of these fits reflects corrections to the \ptmumu predictions obtained directly from the maximum likelihood fit to data.
+Figure~\ref{fig:ptll_gen_postfit} shows the generator-level \ptz distribution, with the predictions adjusted by the nuisance parameter values obtained from the two independent fits to the data.
 To test the accuracy of the adjusted predictions in describing our data, we account for effects of the detector response and resolution by ``unfolding'' our measurement to the generator level, as described in Section~\ref{sec:addValidation}.
-The consistency of the distributions obtained from the direct \ptmumu fit and from the \wlike \mz fit, as well as the consistency between each of them and the data, confirms the robustness of the predictions and of the uncertainty model, as well as the ability of the \etaptmu distribution to constrain the \ptv modeling in situ.
-This result supports adopting the same treatment for the \ptw distribution in the \mw analysis, where \ptw cannot be precisely measured without theoretical input, and allows our \mw measurement to be independent of the assumed correlation between \ptz and \ptw.
+The self-consistency of the postfit distributions from the two fits, as well as their consistency with the data, confirms the robustness of the predictions and of the uncertainty model, and demonstrates the ability of the \etaptmu distribution to constrain the \ptv modeling in situ.
+This result supports our treatment of the \PW boson production modeling in the \mw analysis.

 Section~\ref{sec:addValidation} gives more details on the stability of our \wlike \PZ boson mass measurement under different modeling assumptions and its consistency with the measured \ptmumu distribution.